danielkec/blog/_posts/2025-03-06-helidon-aot.md

 a CDS recording [training run](https://openjdk.org/projects/leyden/notes/05-training-runs), do a "warmup" and then save the CDS archive for later use.
 When you use it, your application starts way faster and already optimized!

+The JDK team is working to add more advanced AOT optimizations to the Leyden prototype using the framework introduced in [JEP 483](https://openjdk.org/jeps/483), with the hope that these optimizations will eventually be available in future JDK releases.

 ## GraalVM Native Image
 [GraalVM Native Image](https://www.graalvm.org/latest/reference-manual/native-image/) is a technology coming from [Oracle Labs](https://labs.oracle.com/)